3M22 Zircon: Deployment

-In January 2023 3M22 was first deployed on the s.
+In January 2023 Zircons were first deployed on the s.

 As of 2023, Admiral Nakhimov is being modernised in order to start sea trials.
-The ship's P-700 Granit anti-ship missiles are being replaced with the ZS14 universal vertical launch system (VLS) tubes capable of carrying the Oniks, Kalibr and Zircon anti-ship cruise missiles; the vessel is to be equipped with 72 such missiles.
+The ship's P-700 Granit anti-ship missiles are being replaced with the 3S-14 universal vertical launch system (VLS), capable of carrying the Oniks, Kalibr and Zircon anti-ship missiles; the vessel is to be equipped with 80 such missiles.
 The other active Kirov-class ship, Pyotr Velikiy, will undergo a similar procedure.
-After completion of their refit, the ships could carry 40–80 anti-ship cruise missiles of different types.
+After completion of their refit, the ships could carry 40–80 anti-ship missiles of different types.

-Other platforms which will receive Tsirkons are s (fitted with UKSK VLS tubes during their construction), s, modernised s, and modernised s (Project 949AM).
+Other platforms that will receive Zircons are s (fitted with UKSK VLS tubes during their construction), s, modernised s, and modernised s (Project 949AM).

 Zircon appears to have been used in a land-attack role during the Russian invasion of Ukraine.
-In particular it was used in the attack on Ukraine on 7 February 2024.
-During his 29 February 2024 address to the Federal Assembly, Vladimir Putin confirmed that Zircon hypersonic missile has been used during the conflict.
+In particular, it was used in the attack on Ukraine on February 7, 2024.

-On 25 March 2024, Russia used two Zircon hypersonic missiles to strike decision making centres in the centre of Kyiv.
-The launches were land-based, from one of two sites in Crimea: the Object 100 missile base or a Crimea-based K-300P Bastion-P Transporter erector launcher.
-According to Russian state media sources, both missiles hit their intended targets which were reported to be a SBU quarter and Zhuliany airport.
-Ukrainian sources claim both missiles were successfully intercepted by air defense systems and photographic evidence of the purported remains of a Zircon missile was later released by Ukrainian media.
-Major Illia Yevlash, a spokesman for the Armed Forces of Ukraine, claimed that Patriot and SAMP/T systems are capable of destroying the Zircon in the terminal phase when the missile is expected to slow to speeds around Mach 4.5; which Western defense analysts such as former Royal Navy Commander Tom Sharpe agree is likely correct based on analysis of similar behavior from the Kinzhal missile.
+On March 25, 2024, Russia struck decision-making centres in the heart of Kyiv with two Zircon missiles.
+The launches were land-based, from one of two sites in Crimea: the Object 100 missile base or a K-300P Bastion-P transporter erector launcher.
+According to Russian state media sources, both missiles hit their targets, which were reported to be a SBU headquarters and Zhuliany airport while Ukrainian sources claimed both missiles had been intercepted by air defense systems, and Ukrainian media published photographs purporting to show the remains of an intercepted Zircon.
+Major Illia Yevlash, a spokesman for the Armed Forces of Ukraine, claimed that Patriot and SAMP/T systems are capable of destroying the Zircon in the terminal phase, when the missile is expected to slow to speeds around Mach 4.5, which Western defense analysts such as former Royal Navy Commander Tom Sharpe and Fabian Hinz agree is likely correct, based on analysis of similar behavior from the Kinzhal missile.

+On March 24, 2026, HUR reported that a strike in Crimea had destroyed two Zircon missiles and one Bastion missile launcher, while damaging a second launcher and also killing 7 Russian personnel.
+Five months later, on August 16, the Ukrainian military claimed a second successful strike against a Bastion launcher complex, also in Crimea, resulting in what UNITED24 Media described as "significant losses in Russian weapons and personnel".

 Export

 The CEO of the joint Indo-Russian BrahMos programme, Atul Rane, stated in 2022 that a future BrahMos-II missile for India will likely have similar characteristics to the Zircon.
-According to a report published on 1 April 2023, India has requested Russia to transfer the technology of 3M22.
+According to a report published on April 1, 2023, India has requested Russia to transfer the technology of 3M22.